Functional central limit theorem for heavy tailed stationary infinitely divisible processes generated by conservative flows: Proof of the main theorem

 by the regular variation of $(a_n)$.
 If, on the other hand, $A$ is a uniform set for $|f|$, then we can write

-and obtain the same bound on $J_2$ by using both the Darling-Kac property and the uniform property of the set $A$.
+and obtain the same bound on $J_2$ by using both the Darling--Kac property and the uniform property of the set $A$.
 A similar argument shows that, for some constant $C_6>0$ we also have

-which proves \eqref{eq:concisegoal} in the case $1<\alpha<2$.
+which proves (\ref{eqconcisegoal}) in the case $1<\alpha<2$.

-Finally, for $0< \alpha\leq 1$ the same argument works, if we replace the relation \eqref{e:bound.g1} by
+Finally, for $0< \alpha\leq1$ the same argument works, if we replace the relation (\ref{eboundg1}) by

-respectively if $\alpha=1$, and
+respectively, if $\alpha=1$, and

 if $0<\alpha<1$.
-This proves \eqref{eq:concisegoal} in all cases and, hence, completes the proof of the theorem. \end{proof}
+This proves (\ref{eqconcisegoal}) in all cases, and hence, completes the proof of the theorem. \end{pf*}